YSU-CSIS-SE/csci-5802-tooldemo-flamegraphs/UseCases.md

 # Who are Flame Graphs for?

 Flame graphs are for you if you're doing something at scale - website, server, program, whatever.
 If something is done at a large enough scale, the time spent optimizing and finding inefficiencies will pay dividends in the future at scale too.
+A program could also simply be very computationally intensive - even if it isn't doing it with typical scaling.

 ## How complete should your code be?